 What is love, and how long does it really take to fall in love?
 As humans, we complicate love in a lot of ways, but really it is just a noun.
 It means “an intense feeling of tender affection and compassion” or “a strong liking for or pleasure gained from.”

-However, if you are someone who views the world through logic, data, and facts, then you might think that it is impossible to fall in love quickly.
+However, if you are someone who views the world through logic, data, and facts, you might think it is impossible to fall in love quickly.
 Is there a right answer to this question?